 Sweets and Snacks

 Who doesn’t like a bag of beef jerky?
 Who is going to turn down a donut?
 Will anyone in your office say “no” to a chocolate cake?
-A nice dessert or snack food item that’s more ample than a single snack represents a fine little gift.
+A nice dessert or snack food item that’s ampler than a single snack represents a fine little gift.
 It’s casual, it makes the day go by easier, and the coworker will appreciate it.

 Some offices will provide snack food in the break room, so if you go this route, make sure whatever sweet or snack food item you give is a bit more substantial than something that could be snagged out of that area.
 If you’ve got donuts or little beef jerky sticks in the break room, then as a gift get the coworker a cake or a whole box of their favorite snack.
 “Is your recipient a bit of a snack connoisseur?
 Then they deserve no ordinary snack box.
 You’ll need to step up your game when choosing food items for your giftee.
 Find out what snack foods that co-worker loves to munch on.
 These days, there are subscription boxes for cool snacks.
 Pick one that allows you to curate a crate of goodies tailored to the preferences of the person receiving the gift box.
 And if you dare, choose yummies that aren’t sold locally to guarantee a more fun snacking experience.”

 You can get little drones or remote control cars for $5, $10, $20—depending on where you shop, of course.
 They’ve got radio-controlled cars that are $10, and the size of a matchbox car.
 Stuff like that isn’t meant to last, it’s meant to be a fun diversion for a little while.
 Especially in a sales office, knick-knacks like these can be a lot of fun.